ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Requirements for supporting algorithms, see JPA
 * Application interface for verification
 * Data minimization of the protected header
 * To prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types, they SHOULD also use the same issuer protected header.
-Each of these headers SHOULD have the same base64url-serialized value to avoid any non-deterministic JSON serialization.
+This header SHOULD be represented by the same octets, avoiding distinguishing a JWP due to non-deterministic serialization.

 # IANA Considerations